ayufan/steam-deck-tools/docs/steam-controller.md

 1. Verify that the hotkey was set to "CTRL + ALT + U"
 1. Close the settings dialog

+## 7. Pause (Almost) Any Game

+Some games to not provide a pause function.
+It is often possible to suspend those programs using an app such as Game Pauser by Jase (https://madebyjase.com/game-pauser/).
+Steam Controller has been configured with a shortcut for that application.

+To configure the program:

+1. Install and launch Game Pauser by Jase
+2. Open Settings then Advanced User Customization
+3. Scroll down to the Custom Pausable Applications List and add any folders you run games from to the line AdditionalPausableFilepathInclusions.
+For example, I added "C:\\Games" and "C:\\XboxGames" as I install games in those folders in addition to steam.
+4. Under Keyboard Settings, ensure the two keycodes are 0xDB and 0xDD (this corresponds to '[' and ']')
+5. Close the settings and leave the app running in the background.
+When it is running, "STEAM + Left Stick" should pause any running games

 ## 7. Uninstall

 Since `Steam Controller` changes Steam you need to follow those steps to properly uninstall the app: